cs3org/OCM-API/IETF-OCM-IP.md

 * The Token Server holds its own signing keypair, and the OCM Server publishes the public key in its own `/.well-known/jwks.json` under a `kid` in its own domain.
-The `iss` and `kid` rules of [OCM] are then satisfied without any private key leaving the Token Server, and token verification by Receiving Servers and Protocol Servers is unchanged.
+The `iss` and `kid` rules of this document (see Token Issuance by the OCM Server) are then satisfied without any private key leaving the Token Server, and token verification by Receiving Servers and Protocol Servers is unchanged.
 * The Token Server learns about Shares through a special case of the back channel: a share preparation request, by which the OCM Server sends